MaironW/entertainment-wave-2021/README.md

 ## Configure the CRT resolution

 Up to this point, you might still be operating your Raspi through HDMI.
 However, you need to change configurations so it outputs video through RCA.
-This is done manually before the initial setup, as it is optional (some users might want to keep using it on a HDMI screen).
+This is done manually after the initial setup, as it is optional (some users might want to keep using it on a HDMI screen).
 The following might work, initially:

 ```
 sudo cp utils/config_default.txt /boot/firmware/config_default.txt